CHESS-mission/digital_twin_CubeSat/docs/html/_sources/grafana_visualization.rst.txt

 Dashboard Import/Export
 ~~~~~~~~~~~~~~~~~~~~~~~

 You can import the dashboard ``digital_twin_dashboard_grafana.json`` directly in the Dashboards menu in Grafana.
-At the end of your semester, you can then export the dashboard (save it as json) and store it in the drive for the next people to use.
+You can then export the dashboard (save it as json) and update the version in the repository if you make any changes.

 Data Upload Process
 ~~~~~~~~~~~~~~~~~~~

-To upload the data to the database:

-1. Run the simulation to generate the data
-2. Run ``INFLUX_DB_LOCAL.ipynb`` to upload it to InfluxDB
+The data should be uploaded automatically when running the simulation via the function ``upload_to_influxdb`` in ``report.py``.

+For Debugging or manual upload, you can also use the ``INFLUX_DB_LOCAL.ipynb`` notebook after running the simulation.

 References
 ----------